 A paper-collage portrait of Jac created by her long-time friend and fellow artist Debbie Lee.

-The remarks which we and others posted were generally responded to by this same ‘Melangell’, a most vociferous and scathing commentator, and we came to realise, from their content, and within moments of reading them, that they had actually been written by Jim Perrin himself.
-It became apparent that we were engaging mainly with this ‘faithful acolyte’ and ‘her’ attempts to dismiss us with the use of invective, and threats only transparently veiled was evident.
-Things were said which we sisters knew to be untrue and we could prove comprehensively that they were nothing but utterly vile falsehoods.
+The remarks which we and others posted were generally responded to by this same ‘Melangell’ who was a most vociferous and scathing commentator, and we came to realise from their content, and within moments of reading them, that they had actually been written by Jim Perrin himself.
+It became apparent that we were engaging mainly with this ‘faithful acolyte’ and ‘her’ attempts to dismiss us with the use of invective, and threats only transparently veiled, was evident.
+Comments were posted which we knew (as Jac’s sisters) contained details that were untrue, and we could prove comprehensively they were nothing but the most vile falsehoods.